Nebraska Dementia & Memory Care Facilities

 As families explore care options for their loved ones, the availability of memory care in Nebraska stands as a testament to the state's commitment to ensuring the well-being of its aging population.
 The dedicated professionals and specialized services offered by memory care facilities in Nebraska play a crucial role in supporting individuals with memory-related conditions and providing peace of mind to their families.

-On this page, you can browse through 204 memory care options in the state of Nebraska.
+On this page, you can browse through 204 dementia and Alzheimer’s options in the state of Nebraska.
 Memory and dementia care costs in Nebraska are $167 per day, which equals to $5,012 per month and $60,144 per year.
 The most affordable memory care locations in Nebraska can be found in:

 - Fremont - $159 per day